ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `address sender`: The address of whose tokens are transferred from.

-Throw when the cause of failure is the sender in a transfer.
+Used when the cause of failure is the sender in a transfer.

 - MUST NOT be thrown for approval operations.
 - MUST NOT be thrown for balance or allowance requirements.